 No matter what color you are, talking about race with your children can be a difficult and daunting task.
 Kids are naturally loving and inclusive, so it's not easy for them to grasp the concept of segregation and prejudice.
 But as hard as it is, teaching your children to stand up for equality and dignity for all humans is what will make them better people, and in turn, will make the world a better place.

 To get the conversation started, you can look to storytelling, particularly through movies, because it's a great way to add depth and dimension to the discussion and it can give your child some emotional perspective into the struggles people face.
-In honor of his legacy and on the 50th anniversary of his assassination, here are some impactful, family-friendly films about Dr. Martin Luther King Jr. and the Civil Rights Movement he inspired that you can watch with your kids right now.
+In honor of his legacy, here are some impactful, family-friendly films about Dr. Martin Luther King Jr. and the civil rights movement he inspired that you can watch with your kids right now.